 Unarguably, the best interest of a child is the cornerstone or the light house of the act and the convention: but the enforcement of the provisions of the act since its domestication in Nigeria in 2003 has merely been modest instead of being laudable.
 This modest achievement has eroded the positive impact of the act nay, the convention in Nigeria.
 An assemblage of critical challenges has conspired to cripple the gains of the act and the convention in Nigeria.
 These critical challenges in the main are:

-a) Poverty
+a 1 a) Poverty

 Inspite of the existence of the act and the convention, Nigerian children are still being raised in an environment with increasing vulnerabilities due to poverty or deprivation.
-The existence of an unimaginable scale of poverty in the land of plenty4 has undermined the efforts of most parents or those in loco parentis to appropriate, on behalf of their children, the rights enshrined in the two enactments.
+The existence of an unimaginable scale of poverty in the land of plenty 4 has undermined the efforts of most parents or those in loco parentis to appropriate, on behalf of their children, the rights enshrined in the two enactments.

 It is a settled fact that majority of Nigerian children face overwhelming challenge of poverty even before they make their first steps in life.
-Poverty has and is still preventing many Nigerian parents from providing the much needed direction to their children in a manner consistent with their evolving abilities.5 This has parents and prevented many guardians from discharging their primary responsibility of upbringing and the development or preparation of their children for adulthood i.e. sending them to school and catering for their overall needs.
+Poverty has and is still preventing many Nigerian parents from providing the much needed direction to their children in a manner consistent with their evolving abilities.

 One indices of a functioning society is the window of opportunities and ventilation of grievance it offers its citizens or members.
 This has not been the lot of many Nigerians in their society.
 It is not contestable that children with financial disability are at a higher risk of violence and exploitation.
 This is because they face a wide range of risks such as physical, social and environmental challenges.
-This has place them at far higher risk and made meaningless their right to life, or reduce their participation in social activities including access to education, health-care and support services.
-The unfortunate part of Nigeria's poverty is that it is highly self - induced.
-This is because Nigeria poverty is not as a result of lack of human and material resources but corrosive corruption.
-The existence of and perpetuation of this particular trait of social decadence indeed makes Nigeria's poverty self - inflicted.
+This has place them at far higher risk and made meaningless their right to life, or This has prevented many parents and guardians from discharging their primary responsibility of upbringing and the development or preparation of their children for adulthood i.e. sending them to school and catering for their overall needs. ??
+The existence of oil and other mineral resources though elevates the economic status of Nigeria; the reality is that majority of Nigerians still wallow in abject poverty. ??